Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach

 This paper is organized as follows.
-Section~\ref{sec:2} is devoted to outline the methodology used in our analysis.
-We briefly introduce the concept of multifractality, describe the 2D-MFDFA algorithm and the associated physical interpretations.
-Section~\ref{sec:3} contains a description of the physics of the Crab nebula and the imaging data used in our analysis.
+Section~\ref{sec:2} outlines the methodology used in our analysis.
+We briefly introduce the concept of multifractality and describe the 2D-MFDFA algorithm and the associated physical interpretations.
+Section~\ref{sec:3} describes the physics of the Crab Nebula and the imaging data used in our analysis.
 In section~\ref{sec:4}, we present our main analysis and results.
 We conclude with a summary and discuss the implications of our results in section~\ref{sec:5}.